Riccarton High School: Academics

 As a state school, Riccarton High School follows the New Zealand Curriculum (NZC).
 In Years 11 to 13, students complete the National Certificate of Educational Achievement (NCEA), the main secondary school qualification in New Zealand.

 Sport, music and culture

 Riccarton High School has two sister schools in Japan.
 They are Takefu Higashi High School senior school in the Fukui Prefecture and Sakai Machi in Gunma Prefecture.

 Facilities

 Riccarton High School was primarily constructed in the late-1950s "Nelson Single Storey" design, characterised by single-storey classroom blocks with six classrooms arranged in an H shape and toilet and cloakrooms on one side.
 Riccarton had three of these blocks, but only two remain: T block and S block.
 The school also has two 1960s "Nelson 2H" blocks, E/F and G/H, which are two-storey versions of the Nelson Single Storey blocks.
 E/F block was demolished and replaced with a marae.

 In 2004 the school entered into a "partnership" with the Christchurch City Council to build a large school/community joint-use library and cafe at the school.

+Principals

+Since its foundation in 1958, Riccarton High School has had seven principals.
+The following is a complete list: